Park Plaza Project

 Summary of April 20 Snider Plaza Stakeholders meeting

-In conjunction with the City’s recent purchase of property near Snider Plaza, on April 20, 2017, a roundtable meeting of Snider Plaza stakeholders was held to update participants on the current parking situation and solicit their input regarding parking issues and solutions.
+In conjunction with the City’s purchase of property near Snider Plaza, on April 20, 2017, a roundtable meeting of Snider Plaza stakeholders was held to update participants on the current parking situation and solicit their input regarding parking issues and solutions.
 The roundtable, attended by property owners, business owners and interested citizens, was facilitated by Karen Walz, Principle of Strategic Community Solutions.

 Based on the input received, there are several areas identified that need further study and input.
-City staff is recommending that a subcommittee consisting of representatives from the Snider Plaza property owners, business owners and members of Council be appointed to study the items identified and develop recommendations for consideration by the City’s Commercial Advisory Committee and the City Council.
-That recommendation was approved by the City Council during their May 16 meeting.
+The City Council has appointed a subcommittee consisting of representatives from the Snider Plaza property owners, business owners and members of Council to study the items identified and develop recommendations for consideration by the City’s Commercial Advisory Committee and the City Council.

 Click Here to review the workshop summary.